 - keep your room cool – you could use an electric fan to cool it down

 - wash frequently to help you feel fresh

-Incontinence is a common problem, and it can affect you during and after pregnancy.
+Incontinence is a common problem both during and after pregnancy.
 Sometimes pregnant women are unable to prevent a sudden spurt of urine or a small leak when they cough, laugh or sneeze, or when they move suddenly, or just get up from a sitting position.
 This may be temporary, because the pelvic floor muscles (the muscles around the bladder) relax slightly to prepare for the baby's delivery.
 You can find out more about the causes of incontinence and preventing incontinence.
 You can help to prevent incontinence by doing pelvic floor exercises.